rchikhi/ntHash-AVX512/README.md

 # ntHash2 AVX512

-This is a bugfixed version with expanded tests of ntHash2 AVX2 and AVX512 ports.
+This is a bugfixed version of ntHash2 AVX2 and AVX512 ports with expanded tests.
 Also added 32-bits scalar ntHash.
 See https://github.com/bcgsc/ntHash/pull/9 for initial version.

 ntHash